Armenian1/Arsenian_CSCI2270_FinalProject1/README.md

 Thus far there have been no contributors to my project.

 OPEN ISSUES/BUGS
 I have not yet seen a bug on my program, but there are several additional functions that can be created to add to the functionality of this program.
 For example, a function that alphabetizes all the words, or a function that returns the shortest/longest word of a letter.
+Another very helpful addition to this project would be freeing the memory of all of the DicitonaryWords elements created.
+It would make the process more effecient.